vanilla/vanilla-docker/README.md

 This will skip `docker-compose.override.yml`.
 Note that by doing so you will probably have to add additional configurations to make sure that the database is reachable from the containers.

+To address that issue you have 2 ways of doing it:
-You always have the possibility of using the loopback ip `192.0.2.1` that is installed by the `mac-setup.sh` script if your database is installed directly on your machine.
+- You always have the possibility of using the loopback ip `192.0.2.1` that is installed by the `mac-setup.sh` script if your database is installed directly on your machine.
+- You can also create custom.*.yml file to extends the existing services and add extra-hosts to the services.
+Example:
+    `custom.dbhost.yml`
+    ```
+    version: "3"

+    services:
+        php_fpm:
+            extra_hosts:
+                database: 192.0.2.1

+    ```
+    You can then do: `docker-compose -f docker-compose.yml -f custom.dbhost.yml up --build`

 You can also delete the datastorage volume created by `mac-setup.sh` since you won't be using it.